Herschenglime/catch-with-cmake-cop3530/readme.md

 <a id="orgf5c7f84"></a>

+# Part 1.5: Put your project on git/Github *now*
+As a side-effect of pulling catch2 in as a Git repository, CLion will think your project is actually Catch2 and not whatever you're working on.
+It's easiest to address this beforehand and get your version control workflow set up with CLion so that you don't run into issues after the fact.

+I find it easiest to click the "Version control" tab and then "Share Project On" to have pushes to my Github automatically set up, but feel free to do whatever is most comfortable for you.

 # Part 2: Setting up cmake
 This is mostly the same as from the video tutorial on each programming quiz (if you&rsquo;re using clion): navigate to test.cpp, click create a CMakeLists.txt, and accept the options to get a default file.
 From there, you need to add a couple lines to first pull in catch2 as a dependency and then link it to your compiled Tests executable.
 It&rsquo;s easier to show than to tell, so I&rsquo;ve attached a commented [CMakeLists.txt](./CMakeLists.txt) to explain.